-We have a written related person transactions policy, referred to as the Policy, that governs the review and approval of related party transactions.
-Pursuant to the Policy and the charter of the Audit Committee, the Audit Committee will review and approve or disapprove all related person transactions that, under the rules of the Securities and Exchange Commission, referred to as the SEC, are required to be disclosed in our proxy statement.
+We have a written related person transactions policy (the "Policy") that governs the review and approval of related party transactions.
+Pursuant to the Policy and the charter of the Audit Committee, the Audit Committee will review and approve or disapprove all related person transactions that, under the rules of the SEC, are required to be disclosed in our proxy statement.
 In its review, the Audit Committee will consider, among other factors it deems appropriate, whether the related person transaction is on terms no less favorable than terms generally available to an unaffiliated third party under the same or similar circumstances and the extent of the related person's interest in the transaction.
-None of our agreements with Ironwood or its subsidiaries, nor any transactions contemplated thereby, was subject to the terms of such policy.